Astronomy and Rock Art

-Astronomy and Rock Art

->

-> Ancient religion in early cultures was based on worshiping nature’s hidden forces tightly connected to astronomical cycles.
-Celestial bodies such as the sun, moon, and stars were the focus of early astronomy.
-These luminaries, revered by all, represented gods in many beliefs intertwined ingredients of ancients’ spiritual lives.
+Ancient religion in early cultures was based on worshiping nature’s hidden forces tightly connected to astronomical cycles.
+The shining stars such as the sun, moon, and planets were the focus of early astronomy.
+These luminaries, revered by all, represented gods in many beliefs, a fundamental ingredient in the ancients’ spiritual lives.
 The genetic coding of astronomy is entrenched in every living creature be it human, animal, or plant.
-They are derivative of life’s basic rhythms; our clock, day and night, seasons are all by-products of basic astronomy.
+They are derivative of life’s basic rhythms; our clock, day and night, and seasons are all by-products of basic astronomy.
 Life follows the astronomical cycle governing the agricultural, religious, and ritual times regulating our life patterns.
 No wonder, the ancients assumed the sun, moon, and stars were the rulers of their world.

->

-> REFERENCES (CITED WORKS)
+REFERENCES (CITED WORKS)